yonatan-E/FlightGear-Controller-Application/README.md

 Open *flightgear* on your pc, and enter the *ip* and *port* that the app is using into the corresponding fields in the app.
+In flightgear start the plane and click *Cessna C172P -> Autostart*.
+The plane engines should start.
-Press *connect* and now you can control the plane.
+Press *connect* in the app and now you can control the plane.

 Demonstration Video